 Getting involved in undergraduate research is a fantastic experience that will help build skills to prepare you for graduate school and the work force.
 If you’re planning to work on a project with a faculty member, consider the following in order to maximize benefits and avoid the pitfalls!

 - Start early — Students who begin doing research in their sophomore year develop skills that can lead to graduate-level work in their senior year.
 Regardless of when you start, be sure to discuss ideas for a project with a faculty member at least one semester before you expect the project to begin.

 - Create a contract with your faculty mentor — It is important to set up clear expectations at the beginning to avoid misunderstandings (especially when your grade hangs in the balance).
 Creating a contract will also help you and your mentor set deadlines and decide on where/how to present the final results of the project.
 Look here for a sample template from Moorhead State University.

-- Apply for funding — The PSU Student Research Advisory Council provides funding for research projects and conference attendance.
+- Apply for funding — The PSU Student Research and Creativity Fund provides funding for research projects and conference attendance.
 Be sure to read the guidelines carefully and apply before the deadline!

 - Set up regular meetings — It’s important to meet face-to-face with your faculty mentor at least once a week to keep each other updated about your progress and troubleshoot potential problems.
 Even if you’re doing an independent research project, you’ll still need plenty of guidance from your mentor.

 - Attend conferences — Conferences are a great way to get ideas for research projects, to share your findings with others, and to network with colleagues.
 Your faculty mentor can tell you more about which ones are appropriate for you.
 Many students do not know what to expect from a conference, and the Eastern Psychological Association developed a set of guidelines so that you can successfully navigate a conference like a pro.